rekalogika/mapper/README.md

 to another object.
 Primarily used to map an entity to a DTO, but also useful for other mapping purposes.

+## Features

+* Automatically lists the properties of the source and target, detects their types, and maps them accordingly.
+* By default, does not attempt to circumvent your class constraints.
+Reads from and writes to public properties, getters, setters, and constructors.
+* Constructor initialization.
+* Handles nested objects.
+* Handles recursion and circular references.
+* Reads the type from PHP type declaration and PHPDoc annotations, including the type of the nested objects.
+* Handles `array`, `ArrayAccess` and `Traversable` objects, and the mapping between them
+* Lazy stream mapping if the target is type-hinted as `Traversable`.
+Consumes less memory & avoids hydrating a Doctrine collection prematurely.
+* In addition, when the target is `Traversable` and the source is a `Countable`, then the target will also be a `Countable`.
+With an extra-lazy Doctrine Collection, the consumer will be able to count the target without causing a full hydration of the source.
+* Easy to extend by creating new transformers, or decorating the existing ones.
+* Console commands for debugging.

+## Future Features

+* Mapping to interfaces and abstract classes.
+* Option to map to or from different property name? (seems to be a popular feature, but I prefer the native OOP way of doing it)

 ## Installation

 ```bash